UAV-Assisted Space-Air-Ground Integrated Networks: A Technical Review of Recent Learning Algorithms: PSO for SAGINs

-In the context of maximizing throughput and extending coverage for ground users, heuristic algorithms such as PSO can play a key role in solving UAV placement problems \cite{pso_sen19}. {The major difference between PSO and RL algorithm is that PSO benefits from the population based behaviour and the best solution is shared among the particles in the system, while the latter tries to maximize the expected cumulative reward for each agent in the population.} Here, we focus on research works that are based on PSO methods.
-A PSO based UAV placement is studied in \cite{Kalantari_2016}, while the number of deployed UAVs are minimized so that the QoS requirements of users are satisfied.
+In the context of maximizing throughput and extending coverage for ground users, heuristic algorithms such as PSO can play a key role in solving UAV placement problems \cite{pso_sen19}. {The major difference between PSO and RL algorithms is that PSO benefits from the population-based behavior, and the best solution is shared among the particles in the system, while the latter aims to maximize the expected cumulative reward for each agent in the population.} Here, our focus is on research works that utilize PSO methods.
+In \cite{Kalantari_2016}, a PSO-based approach is employed to optimize UAV placement with the objective of minimizing the number of deployed UAVs while ensuring the satisfaction of users' QoS requirements.
 Initially, the number of UAVs to serve all users is estimated based on the capacity constraint.
-In the same context, a PSO based approach is utilized in \cite{Yuheng_19} to maximize the coverage probability of UAVs through optimizing their $3$D locations .
-The authors in \cite{Zdenek19_access} investigate the problem of joint user association and UAV placement through utilizing PSO algorithm in order to maximize the number of satisfied users in the system.
-In the first phase, each user is associated to the BS with the highest SINR.
-Then the required bandwidth is allocated to the user in order to fulfill the user's requested data rate until all of the bandwidth are assigned to users.
-To optimize the locations of UAVs, a PSO based scheme is developed, in which the cost function captures the users' satisfactions according to the minimum required data rate of users.
-Based on the new locations of UAVs, the user association and bandwidth allocated to users are updated.

-Another potential application of UAVs is using in mobile edge computing network, in which they can perform as flying edge computing servers to offloaded tasks from users.
-The work in \cite{cheng_ACM2020} takes into account the problem of energy consumption and delay minimization.
-To solve the problem, they utilize heuristic algorithms such as PSO.
+In the same context, a PSO-based approach is utilized in \cite{Yuheng_19} to maximize the coverage probability of UAVs by optimizing their $3$D locations.
+In \cite{Zdenek19_access}, the authors address the problem of joint user association and UAV placement using the PSO algorithm to maximize the number of satisfied users in the system.
+In the first phase, users are associated with the BSs offering the highest signal-to-interference-plus-noise ratio (SINR).
+Then, the required bandwidth is allocated to each user to meet their requested data rate until all available bandwidth is assigned.
+For optimizing the UAV locations, a PSO-based scheme is devised, with the cost function designed to capture user satisfaction based on their minimum required data rates.
+Based on the new locations of UAVs, the user association and bandwidth allocations are updated.
+Another potential application of UAVs is in mobile edge computing networks, where they can serve as flying edge computing servers to offload tasks from users.
+In \cite{cheng_ACM2020}, the authors address the challenge of minimizing energy consumption and delay.
+They tackle this problem by employing heuristic algorithms such as PSO.
+Table \ref{tab:all_algorithms} summarizes the key characteristics of the described algorithms, including their type, learning approach, action space, and policy method.